gabochi/rampcode/README.md

 # RAMPCODE
 Rampcode is a live coding system inspired by the bytebeat technique (but careful, it is not the same).
-It runs in *Pure Data* and, basically, it's all about making synthesis algorithms with logical-mathematical expression using only one variable: an always increasing signal, that is, a ramp (like waveshaping a very slow saw wave LFO with a huge amplitude).
+It works with *Pure Data* and, basically, it's all about making synthesis algorithms with logical-mathematical expression using only one variable: an always increasing signal, that is, a ramp (like waveshaping a very slow saw wave LFO with a huge amplitude).

 # Setup
-The simplest way to use Rampcode is downloading the patch (rampcode.pd) and installing the *Atom package* by Reo Matsumoto.
+The simplest way to use Rampcode is downloading the patch (*rampcode.pd*) and installing the *Atom package* by Reo Matsumoto.
 The package is available at https://github.com/pndmix/atom-rampcode, but you can install it easily from *Atom* itself.

 Then, you first open the patch in *Pure Data* and then run *Atom*.
 You toggle the package pressing **Ctrl+Alt+R** and voila!
 You can now make some noise.
 Use **Shift+Enter** to evaluate a line and **Alt+.** to stop the sound in any point.